mikedilger/mosaic-spec/docs/status.md

 their own editions.
 The community will eventually settle on something because people want to be compatible.

-Version 0.1 is a pre-feature-complete version, developed by Mike Dilger.

-Starting from version 0.2, all pre-1.0 versions will be feature-complete but not stabilized or frozen.
-Feedback from the community will be applied as the draft standard improves from this community feedback.
-During this time, deployments should be considered experimental as they will likely break and no effort will be made to support their quirks when 1.0 is frozen.
+Version numbers have MAJOR.MINOR.PATCH format which carry the following meaning:

+- **MAJOR**: This is a breaking change.
+Software should support all major versions.
+- **MINOR**: Functionality has changed.
+But this is not a breaking change.
+- **PATCH**: Something has changed, but it is not a functional change.

+Major Version 0 is pre-release.
+There will be a long series of breaking changes in version 0 without updating the major version from 0.
+Any deployments should be for testing purposes, be considered provisional and expect breaking changes.

-Version 1.0 will be the first stabilized and frozen release.
+Version 1.x will be the first stabilized and frozen release.
 All future versions are intended to support it for backwards compatibility.